 Teacher Cadet courses, available to juniors and seniors only, are elective courses designed to encourage students to consider a career as a professional educator.
-These courses provide the student with a pre-college look at the teaching profession and help them determine if this is a career path they wish to follow as well as making them familiar with research on the teaching profession, issues of cultural diversity, teaching methodologies, and an actual guided teaching experience.
+These courses provide students with a precollege look at the teaching profession, helps them determine if teaching is a career path they wish to pursue, introduces them to research concerning cultural diversity, teaching methodologies, and includes an actual guided teaching experience.